Bands and Ensembles

 I play with a number of different groups, each with its own unique character.
 Here's a quick summary:

 Thistle House is a Scottish dance band rewired for high voltage.
 Consisting of David Knight on fiddle, Dave Wiesler on piano, and Dan Emery on highland pipes, small pipes, and wooden flute, Thistle House is guaranteed to pump adrenaline into the most tired feet -- especially when the pipes start up!
 All three musicians are avid and accomplished Scottish country dancers as well as nationally recognized musicians, and this guarantees that the music they make will always be danceable and exciting.return to top

-Named for a British songbird with close relatives in the Americas, Goldcrest emerged in the spring of 2002, when pianist Dave Wiesler got two of his favorite musicians together to form a trio for English country and contra dance.
-The chemistry was right, and the group has been scheming ever since for more opportunities to play together.
-Goldcrest features Daron Douglas on fiddle, multi-instrumentalist virtuoso Paul Oorts, and pianist Dave Wiesler, all seasoned musicians of national reputation, steeped in the folk dance traditions of Appalachia, New England, and the British Isles.
+Named for a British songbird with close relatives in the Americas, Goldcrest was hatched in the spring of 2002, when pianist Dave Wiesler got two of his favorite musicians together to form a trio for English country and contra dance.
+The chemistry was right, and the group has been scheming ever since for more opportunities to play together, despite their geographic separation.
+Goldcrest features New Orleans fiddler Daron Douglas, multi-instrumentalist virtuoso Paul Oorts, and pianist/guitarist Dave Wiesler, all seasoned musicians of national reputation, steeped in the folk dance traditions of Appalachia, New England, and the British Isles.

 Video clip of Goldcrest at one of the Friday Night dances at Glen Echo, courtesy of Kevin Mabon and YouTube.
 Totally rough and unedited.return to top